Outfracture of turbinates is a procedure to break and shift the bony structures (turbinates) that line the inside wall of the nose.

 Copyright © Nucleus Medical Media, Inc.

-A thin tube with a camera will be passed into your nose.
-It will allow the doctor to see inside the nose.
-Small tools will break the small bones.
+A thin tube with a camera will be passed into the nose.
+It will allow the doctor to see inside it.
+Small tools will be used to break the small bones.
 They will be pushed up to the side wall, away from the passageway.